-Hyundai Accent owners have reported 17 problems associated with brake light on (under the service brakes category).
+Hyundai Accent owners have reported 20 problems related to brake light on (under the service brakes category).

-The car involved was a 2005 Hyundai Accent.
-The VIN of the problem Accent is KMHCG45CX5_.
 I was unaware that Hyundai had issued a recall on these vehicles back on September 2, 2009.
 My car started not wanting to let me shift out of park, after I had applied the brake to do so.
 Just last night October 2, 2013.
 I noticed that my brake light were on and not my headlights, and the car was in park, and the vehicle was off.
 I will attempt to get this fixed at the Hyundai dealership in enterprise, al. I hope they will fix this safety issue, as I have readed other complaints from people across the nation have had with this and dealerships have refused to comply and fix this free of charge.
 Hopefully the dealership will fix it.
-It was Tuesday, September 10, 2013 when this brake light on issue occurred.

 See all problems of the 2005 Hyundai Accent.